 Corrected entry: A bus would never, ever be able to maintain a speed of 50 mph on the secondary streets of Los Angeles in the middle of the day, for any significant length of time, without smashing into hundreds of other cars (in which case, it would probably drop below 50 and explode anyway.)Krista

-Corrected entry: There is no way on earth that a police officer would be taught to shoot a hostage in the thigh to 'take them out of the equation'.
+Corrected entry: There is no way on earth that a police officer would shoot a hostage in the thigh to 'take them out of the equation'.
 Anyone who suggested such a thing would likely be taken out and shot themselves.
 Bullet wounds to the thigh are often fatal, as an injury to the femoral artery causes massive and frequently unstoppable blood loss.
 Breaking the femur often leads to fat embolisms as bone marrow gets into the bloodstream and then to the lungs.
 In fact a broken femur is a life threatening injury in itself, and a shattered femur - a typical bullet injury - would almost always result in a total amputation.
-You cannot aim carefully enough to avoid the bone or artery as their position in the body varies, (as will the bullet trajectory upon impact) and it is not a character mistake - Jack states they are trained to take such steps to resolve a hostage situation.
-Imbecilic plotting.
+You cannot aim carefully enough to avoid the bone or artery as their position in the body varies, (as will the bullet trajectory upon impact).
+This is not a character mistake - Jack is an experienced cop and would know the potentially disastrous consequences of shooting someone in the thigh.
+He'd shoot him in the foot.

 Corrected entry: In the highway scene where the older female bus passenger panics and attempts to leave the bus by getting on the flatbed truck driven by the police, right before the explosion that kills her occurs, you can see Keanu Reeves grab her arm for a split second.
 There is then a cut to the explosion, then another cut back to Keanu lying on the bus floor with his arm outstretched, having ostensibly been unable to grab the lady in time.